B0sh/waldens-blog/content/2025-08-11-debug-tooltip-contents/index.md

 In Chrome DevTools, navigate to the **Sources** tab, and look at the **right side panel**.
 Expand **Event Listener Breakpoints** > **Keyboard** > activate the **keydown** event.

-I think about this like having to *freeze* the page at will with a keypress.
+I think about this like having the ability to *freeze* the page at will with a keypress.
 So for tooltips, I'll first hover my mouse over the tooltip I want to debug, then press a key to trigger the breakpoint.
 You can then go to the HTML inspector and examine the layout & CSS at that moment.
 I've used this for debugging all kinds of things like mid-drag layout issues with a Kanban style card component.
 It's great for any temporary UI involving mouse events.